rameshsunkara/defer-aye/README.md

 # Defer Run (deferrun)

-A utility to execute given functions when the configured signal fires.
+A utility to execute given functions when the configured signal(s) fire.
-Functions are executed in LIFO order just like `defer` statements.
+<br>Functions are executed in LIFO order just like `defer` statements.

-The default behavior is designed to facilitate executing function(s) on application termination.
+The default behavior is designed to facilitate executing function(s) on application **termination**.

 ## The Problem